 For this project, commisioned by Eye Film Institute Netherlands, I collaborated with Bram Bogaerts.

-Machine Room is nominated for the Hendrik Valk price 2015, Youngblood award 2015 and for publication in Dude magazine.
+Machine Room is nominated for the Hendrik Valk price 2015 and received an honorable mention at Youngblood award 2015.

 More and more, social interactions take place within in the digital realm, while we, as humans, live in an analog and physical world.
 In his research project, I examined how people express themselves on the Internet, and how this online personality can be brought back into the physical world in a tangible form.
 By using fashion as a medium to express personal digital information, I translated posts, likes and comments from various social media platforms into knitted patterns.